stripe/stripe-terminal-ios/README.md

   - Key: `NSMicrophoneUsageDescription`
   - Value: “Microphone access is required in order to connect to supported card readers.”

-> Note: Although we do not currently support any audio-jack card readers, you'll still need to add a Microphone Usage Description to your Info.plist to pass App Store validation.
+> Note: Although we do not currently support any audio-jack card readers, you'll still need to add a Microphone Usage Description to your Info.plist to pass App Store validation, as our underlying hardware SDK accesses these APIs.
+Since the SDK never actually uses microphone access, your users will never see a prompt for the microphone permission.

 ## Documentation